How Many People Have Rheumatoid Arthritis?

 Researchers hypothesize that environmental triggers account for about 50% of the risk of developing RA.
 So we might expect only those with the genetic risk who are also exposed to certain triggers to actually develop the disease.
-And this also lends logical explanation for the variance in incidence across time periods.
+This is a logical explanation for the variance in incidence across time periods.

 According to the World Heath Organization (WHO), “the prevalence of definite or classical RA by the 1958 ARA or 1987 ACR criteria is approximately 1%.”
 This is a significant statement since those older diagnostic criteria allow for diagnosis of more advanced disease, which means fewer people were diagnosed.